mlpack/mlpack.org/getstarted.md

 There are multiple ways to get mlpack up and running.
 Python bindings can be installed using pip or conda, or built from source (see "Build from source" tutorials).
+Julia bindings can be installed via Julia's `Pkg` package manager.

 For C++, if mlpack is not available via your preferred OS package manager, or if you need to build your own version (e.g. to apply optimizations, use a different set of BLAS/LAPACK, or build a different configuration), please refer to the "Build from source" tutorials.
 For Windows, prebuilt binaries will help you get started without the need of building mlpack.
 These packages include both the C++ mlpack library as well as the CLI tools.

 Once you get mlpack running, check out the [documentation](docs.html) or the [examples repository](https://github.com/mlpack/examples/), which contains